-Diabetes is a Greek word that is related to urination whereas insipidus means without taste.
-This term was used to describe a condition that is characterized by passing large amounts of urine that is diluted and has low-sodium content, hence tasteless.
+Diabetes is a Greek word that is related to urination; insipidus means without taste.
+This term was used to describe a condition that is characterized by passing large amounts of diluted urine that has low-sodium content, which is why it is called tasteless.
 Diabetes mellitus, on the other hand, is characterized by passing sweet urine due to hyperglycemia.

 Epidemiology of Diabetes Insipidus in Children

-The exact incidence of central diabetes insipidus due to tumors, malformations or neurosurgical procedures in children is unknown.
+The exact incidence of central diabetes insipidus due to tumors, malformations, or neurosurgical procedures in children is unknown.
 The estimated incidence of central diabetes insipidus due to genetic causes is around 3 cases per 100,000.
-X-linked nephrogenic diabetes insipidus is a very rare condition.
-The estimated incidence of x-linked nephrogenic diabetes insipidus in boys is 4 cases per million.
+X-linked nephrogenic diabetes insipidus is a very rare condition; the estimated incidence in boys is 4 cases per million.

-Nephrogenic and central diabetes insipidus are more common in boys compared to girls.
+Nephrogenic and central diabetes insipidus is more common in boys than girls.
 Genetic forms of central diabetes insipidus typically present within the first year of life.
-Additionally, inherited forms of nephrogenic diabetes insipidus are more commonly seen during early infancy and even in neonates.
+Inherited forms of nephrogenic diabetes insipidus are more commonly seen during early infancy and even in neonates.

-The prognosis of central diabetes insipidus is largely dependent on the etiology.
+The prognosis of central diabetes insipidus depends on the etiology.
 Primary central diabetes insipidus has an excellent prognosis if recognized early enough and properly treated.
-On the other hand, children with central diabetes insipidus secondary to invasive lesions, malformations or tumors usually have a less favorable prognosis.
+On the other hand, children with central diabetes insipidus secondary to invasive lesions, malformations, or tumors usually have a less favorable prognosis.

 Pathophysiology of Diabetes Insipidus